opengeek/cast/README.md

 There are a few configuration options you can set in Cast.
 These can be passed to the \Cast\Cast constructor or they can be set in your git config globally or per-repository.

- * `cast.git_path` - If git is not available in your path or you want to use a specific git binary, set this to the full path.
-The default value is `git`.
+ * `cast.gitPath` - The base path of the git repository; uses MODX_BASE_PATH if not set.
- * `cast.serializer_mode` - Set this to `0` (explicit) to only serialize/deserialize from the database if an argument is passed indicating to do so.
+ * `cast.serializerMode` - Set this to `0` (explicit) to only serialize/deserialize from the database if an argument is passed indicating to do so.
 The default is `1` (implicit).
- * `cast.serializer_class` - Indicates the format into which the database records are serialized.
+ * `cast.serializerClass` - Indicates the format into which the database records are serialized.
 The default is `\Cast\Serialize\PHPSerializer`.
- * `cast.serialized_model_path` - Specifies the relative path from the repository root where the serialized database records are stored.
+ * `cast.serializedModelPath` - Specifies the relative path from the repository root where the serialized database records are stored.
 The default is `.model/`.
- * `cast.serialized_model_excludes` - Specifies `xPDOObject` classes to exclude from serialization.
+ * `cast.serializedModelExcludes` - Specifies `xPDOObject` classes to exclude from serialization.
 If specified, the values are merged with the `defaultModelExcludes`.

 __NOTE: The following xPDOObject classes are known as the `defaultModelExcludes` and are *always* excluded from serialization:__